sagarbiophysics/Subtomo-tutorials/source/80S_insitu/stopgap_subtomo_bin4.rst

 The second is a wedgelist, which contains the necessary information for missing wedge compensation.
 The third is a STOPGAP tomolist, which links the paths and names of the tomograms to use with the ``tomo_num`` field in the tomolist and motivelist; this is used for subtomogram extraction.

-1. In MATLAB, load the motivelist we have already generated:
+1. In MATLAB, load the motivelist we have already generated during particle picking/template matching step:

 ::